-On November 6, 2018, Measure J, regarding the public vote to instruct the Monterey Peninsula Water Management to undertake a feasibility study on the public takeover of California American Water's Monterey Water System.
-The measure was passed at with the electorate voting 55.81% to 44.19% in favor of the measure.
+On November 6, 2018, the public voted on Measure J to instruct the Monterey Peninsula Water Management District to undertake a feasibility study on the public takeover of California American Water's Monterey Water System.
+The measure passed with the electorate voting 55.81% to 44.19% in favor of the measure.